Neutron generator: High voltage power supplies

 One approach for generating the high voltage fields needed to accelerate ions in a neutron tube is to use a pyroelectric crystal.
 In April 2005 researchers at UCLA demonstrated the use of a thermally cycled pyroelectric crystal to generate high electric fields in a neutron generator application.
 In February 2006 researchers at Rensselaer Polytechnic Institute demonstrated the use of two oppositely poled crystals for this application.
 Using these low-tech power supplies it is possible to generate a sufficiently high electric field gradient across an accelerating gap to accelerate deuterium ions into a deuterated target to produce the D + D fusion reaction.
 These devices are similar in their operating principle to conventional sealed-tube neutron generators which typically use Cockcroft–Walton type high voltage power supplies.
 The novelty of this approach is in the simplicity of the high voltage source.
 Unfortunately, the relatively low accelerating current that pyroelectric crystals can generate, together with the modest pulsing frequencies that can be achieved (a few cycles per minute) limits their near-term application in comparison with today's commercial products (see below).
 Also see pyroelectric fusion.

 Other technologies

 In addition to the conventional neutron generator design described above several other approaches exist to use electrical systems for producing neutrons.

 Inertial electrostatic confinement/fusor

 Another type of innovative neutron generator is the inertial electrostatic confinement fusion device.
 This neutron generator avoids using a solid target which will be sputter eroded causing metalization of insulating surfaces.
 Depletion of the reactant gas within the solid target is also avoided.
 Far greater operational lifetime is achieved.
 Originally called a fusor, it was invented by Philo Farnsworth.

 Applications

-Neutron generators find application in semiconductor production industry.
-They also have use cases in the enrichment of depleted uranium, acceleration of breeder reactors, and activation and excitement of experimental thorium reactors.
+Neutron generators are widely used as compact neutron sources in scientific research, industry, and nuclear engineering.
+Their most common application is neutron activation analysis, which is used to determine the elemental composition of materials such as minerals, ores, industrial products, and environmental samples.
+They are also employed in industrial process monitoring, oil and mineral exploration, security and nuclear safeguards, as well as in archaeology, cultural heritage studies, and medical research.
+In addition, neutron generators are used in materials science and for testing and calibrating neutron detection systems.

-In material analysis neutron activation analysis is used to determine concentration of different elements in mixed materials such as minerals or ores.
+Recent developments have expanded the use of neutron generators in active interrogation systems for homeland security, nuclear safeguards, and non-proliferation, where they are employed to detect and characterize special nuclear materials and other concealed substances.
+Advances in compact accelerator technology have also enabled portable neutron sources for field inspection and non-destructive evaluation.